shirok/Gauche-makiki/README.md

 (Note: Parameters passed via `POST` request body are not parsed automatically; see *Handling POST request body* below.)

-It is ofen the case that the server needs to look at several different places to see what parameters the client prodives;
+It is often the case that the server needs to look at several different places to see what parameters the client provides;
 most commonly they are passed via query parameters in url or form-encoded in POST body, but can also be via request path component (often the case in REST API) or sometimes via cookies